Boneato/boneato/architecture.md

 -   LoginController will verify the login information from LoginView is valid and correct with Firestore.
 -   If the login information is invalid, LoginController will return an error message, indicating login was unsuccessful, to the LoginView.
 -   If login is successful, the LoginController will redirect the user to the HomePage.
+-   LoginController can also verify if current user is logged in.

 ## VotingController